isomorphic-software/smartclient-docs/kb_topics/standaloneDataSourceUsage.md

 In a typical web application, Spring configuration is picked up from an "applicationContext" file by a servlet or listener, and then made available to the rest of the app via the servletContext.
 When running standalone, this is not possible, so instead we read the applicationContext file manually when we need to, eg, create a DataSource object that is configured as a Spring bean.

-By default, the framework will create an instance of Spring's `FileSystemXmlApplicationContext` from a configuration at `WEB-INF/applicationContext.xml`.
-If you use another name or location for this file, and you want to run the application outside of a servlet engine, you can tell the framework where to find the configuration(s) by specifying a comma-separated list of paths via the `standalone.spring.applicationContext` property in your [server.properties](server_properties.md#kb-topic-serverproperties-file).
-You may provide your locations with the `classpath:` or `file:` prefixes as shown [here](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/resources.html#resources-app-ctx-construction) or without, in which case SmartClient will prepend the `file:` prefix for you at runtime.
+By default, the framework will look in the "normal" place for for this configuration: `WEB-INF/applicationContext.xml`.
+If you have changed the location or name of this file, and you want to run the application outside of a servlet engine, you can tell the framework where to find the configuration file by specifying property `standalone.spring.applicationContext` in your [server.properties](../reference.md#kb-topic-serverproperties-file).
 The default setting for this property looks like this:

 ```
     standalone.spring.applicationContext: $webRoot/WEB-INF/applicationContext.xml